Staasie/reading-notes/prompt-engineering.md

-# Here's a classic spaghetti recipe that's simple and delicious
+# A classic spaghetti recipe

 Ingredients